Onbadhule Guru: Plot

-The story begins with a wedding having the bride, but the groom Guru (Chaams) is missing.
-The bride then decides to call Guru's friend Billa (Vinay), who does not know where Guru is.
+The story begins with a wedding having the bride, but the groom Guru is missing.
+The bride then decides to call Guru's friend Billa, who does not know where Guru is.
 A flashback then begins.

-Running away from their lives due to various problems involving them, Billa, Ranga (Sathyan Sivakumar), and Kochadaiyaan (Aravind Akash), who are good friends, decide to live a bachelor life.
+Running away from their lives due to various problems involving them, Billa, Ranga, and Kochadaiyaan, who are good friends, decide to live a bachelor life.
 However, before they head off, they decide to invite their good friend Guru.
 Despite the fact that Guru's wedding is in a few days time, he decides to join in the gang.
 The four friends then take an oath to live a bachelor's life and not reveal the truth that they are married.
-When they reach the city of Bangalore, they approach Charles (Premji), a college mate of theirs who is now a multimillionaire.
+When they reach the city of Bangalore, they approach Charles, a college mate of theirs who is now a multimillionaire.
 Charles, at first, was scared of them as they teased him in college.
 After a change of mind, he decides to help them live their bachelor's life and bring them to a party.
-At the party, they see a model named Sanjana (Lakshmi Rai), who danced with them.
+At the party, they see a model named Sanjana, who danced with them.
 After the party, Charles brings them to a private condominium where they stay.
 At the condom, they see Sanjana.
 The four of them try their best ways to get her as their girlfriend.